opennode/opennode-management/docs/source/developers.rst

     This can be easily achieved by setting a per-repository setting `git config branch.master.rebase true`, which and/or setting a global setting with `git config --global branch.autosetuprebase always` so that every new git clone will get this setting for free.

- 2. If you are merging local branches before pull rebasing to master, it's always preferred to first pull rebase master on local master, then `git rebase master` in one of the feature branch, then `git rebase <lastbranch>` in each of the other branches, and finally merge in master (which should be a fast forward merge).
+ 2. Develop the task in a separate branch, then issue a pull request against the master branch.

  3. Keep separate things in separate commits, i.e. use `git add -p` in order to split unrelated changes in separate commits, and interacitve rebase `git rebase -i` in order to curate (split/merge) commits before pushing it to the public repo.